bravecobra/emojivoto-dotnet/README.md

 * logs directly to `Loki`
 * traces to `Tempo`
 * metrics on an endpoint which is scraped by `Prometheus`

+All these services can be accessed through Grafana [http://localhost:3000](http://localhost:3000)

 Downside is still that we heave to reconfigure each service to get monitoring up and running.